V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 7

 OEMs have the power to make the V² Mini and All-In-One PCs mainstream; to put them into the shop around your corner.
-We will demo V² with working products on our OEM tour in China, Hong Kong and Taiwan.
-We expect V² OEM products to become available in Summer 2017.
+We will demo V² with working products on our OEM Asia Tour in China, Hong Kong and Taiwan.
+We expect V² OEM products to become available in 2018.
 We also have an "Open House" in Guangzhou for OEM developer to visit us and get answers to their questions.